Christina Monilaws – President

 The Hankinson Public Library was founded by the Women’s Literacy Club in 1904.
 From 1904 until 1913 the library was housed in the public school building.
 From 1913 to March 1982, the library was located on the second floor of the City Hall building.
 On March 22, 1982, the library was moved with the help of the grade school children to its current main level location in City Hall.

-The library is currently open four days per week and features a very successful program called Story Hour for children who will be attending kindergarten the following year.
+The library is currently open four days per week and features a very successful program called Story Hour for all children pre-k and younger.
 Story Hour was established in 1967 following the rejuvenation of the upstairs library.
 The children meet once per week during the school term.
-For eight weeks during the summer, the library hosts a reading program for children ages four through twelve.
-Most recently, the library has started book clubs for adults, and young adult readers.
+For eight weeks during the summer, the library hosts a reading program for children ages four through sixteen.